My Top 10 Books on Public Speaking

 8. Speak with No Fear - Mike Acker: Targets overcoming the fear associated with public speaking, offering personal anecdotes and practical strategies.

-9. Talk Like TED - Carmine Gallo: Offers a comprehensive review of the art of public speaking, analyzing the effectiveness of TED Talks.
+9. Talk Like TED - Carmine Gallo: Offers a comprehensive review of the art of public speaking, analysing the effectiveness of TED Talks.

 10. Speak with Confidence - Mike Acker: Focuses on building inner confidence for public speaking, with a three-part framework covering identity, message, and skill development.